-A collapsed disc is an intervertebral disc that has lost its normal height due to degeneration of its fibrous outer wall.
-While this degeneration can be caused by traumatic injury, it is more frequently a result of wear and tear as a natural part of the aging process.
-Loss of disc height is most common within the cervical (neck) and lumbar (lower back) regions of the spine, where the vertebrae bear significant body weight and are subjected to a wide range of stress-inducing motion.
-A collapsed disc does not necessarily produce symptoms; only if diminished disc height leads to an impingement of a nerve root or the spinal cord itself, will pain, tingling, numbness, or muscle weakness occur.
+A collapsed disc is an intervertebral disc that has lost its normal height due to deterioration of its fibrous outer wall.
+While this degeneration can be caused by traumatic injury, it is more frequently a result of wear and tear as a regular part of the aging process.
+Diminished disc height is most common within the cervical (neck) and lumbar (lower back) regions of the spine, where the vertebrae bear significant body weight and are subjected to a wide range of stress-inducing motion.
+A collapsed disc does not necessarily produce symptoms; only if reduced disc height leads to an impingement of a nerve root or the spinal cord itself, will pain, tingling, numbness or muscle weakness occur.

 The Mechanics of a disc collapse